 - Graphic Design Tools: Softwares like Illustrator, Photoshop, etc. have inbuilt tools to find colours and convert them into RGB, CMYK, or Pantone.

-- Colour Extractors: Artwork colour extractors or colour pickers use pdf, jpeg, png, or jpg files and produce the colours in Pantone, CMYK, and/or RGB notations.
-Colour extractors are the advanced tools, which can present prototypes of the final packaging print.
+- Colour Extractors: Artwork colour extractors or colour pickers use PDF, JPEG, PNG, or JPG files to produce the colours in Pantone, CMYK, and/or RGB notations.
+Colour extractors are advanced tools which can be used to present prototypes of the final packaging print.